Our History

 The last game played on the Angel ground was in 1942 and was abandoned when German aircraft, returning from a raid in the London area, started to jettison their bombs over Tonbridge.

-Fortunately for the Club, it has always enjoyed a close relationship with Tonbridge School.
+The Club, has always enjoyed a close relationship with Tonbridge School.
 Indeed, the annual fixture with the school dates back to the latter days of the nineteenth century.
 It was the School that came to the rescue in 1947 by arranging for the Club to rent the Bath Fields from a local farmer, Mr. Streeten, who held the grazing rights at that time.

-Bath Fields was home to the Club until 1984 when the School, in order to rationalise its own playing field requirements, exchanged the land, and once again the Club survived to play cricket only through the kindness of the new owner.
+Bath Fields was home to the Club until 1984 when the School, in order to rationalise its own playing field requirements, exchanged the land..
 This event prompted renewed efforts to lease or buy a new piece of land to give the necessary long-term security for the development of a new cricket ground.

-Yet again the School came to the rescue with both material and moral support.
-With the active involvement of the Council’s Recreation and Amenities department, a suitable site was identified.
+The School again provided both material and moral support and with the active involvement of the Council’s Recreation and Amenities department, a suitable site was identified.
 This involved redrawing boundaries at the Southern end of Tonbridge Farm and the School and the Council ending up with the same acreage as previously, but in a much more usable shape.
 The decision to proceed with this proposal was approved by the Council in August 1984 and the Club moved to Poplar Meadow at the end of Welland Road in north Tonbridge.

 In order to create a strong and effective organisation to develop the facilities required, and to make sensible all year round use of the land, the Recreation and Amenities department encouraged a merger with a club playing a winter sport.
 A natural choice was the Town’s Hockey Club, since the two Clubs had been loosely associated over a number of years, and at one stage shared pavilion facilities at Bath Fields.

 Recognising the logic of a merger, the two Clubs were merged in 1985 to form the Tonbridge Cricket and Hockey Club and a good relationship lasted until 2003.
-Sadly the Hockey Section found it impossible to find enough people to run the section at this time and combined with the increased use of Astroturf pitches they merged with Tunbridge Wells and we again became Tonbridge Cricket Club.
+With the increased use of Astroturf pitches the Hockey Club merged with Tunbridge Wells and we again became Tonbridge Cricket Club.

 During their time together a great new Clubhouse was developed at the ground due to the tremendous efforts of Club Members and various grants and loans.
 The Cricket Club continue to run the Clubhouse and ground and continue to develop its playing strength.

-In September 2002 disaster struck when an arson attack completely destroyed the Clubhouse and the Club had to endure a complete season in 2003 under canvas whilst it was being rebuilt.
-It was a real testing time for the Club but in many ways it drew the members closer together in the fight against adversity The new building was completed and ready for use for the 2004 season and has gradually been improved since that time into some of the best cricket facilities in the area.
+In September 2002 fire destroyed the Clubhouse..
+It was a testing time for the Club, but in many ways it drew the members closer together in the fight against adversity.
+The new building was completed and ready for use for the 2004 season and has continually been improved since that time into some of the best cricket facilities in the area.

-The club established a junior section in 2013 which has gone from strength to strength, becoming one of the fastest-growing and successful setups in the area, with many graduating on to the club’s senior teams.
+The Club established a junior section in 2013 which has gone from strength to strength, becoming one of the fastest-growing and successful setups in the area, with many progressing on to the club’s senior teams.